NASCAR at Pocono results, standings: Kyle Busch wins Gander Outdoors 400 in overtime

 - Ryan Blaney (1 points)

-Stage 2 results: Harvick dominates ... again
+Stage 2: Harvick dominates ... again

 Erik Jones led the field to green after staying out between stages and was immediately tasked with holding off Elliott and Harvick.
 The No. 4 eventually took second away from Elliott 11 laps into the stage with his sights set on last year's Rookie of the Year.